Dental implants and dental bridges are two prominent tooth replacement solutions. The issue is, which solution is best for you?

 Dental bridges may not last as long as implants, although often costing less.

-Which is thus better?
+Which is better?
 The answer depends on a number of variables.
 For instance, an implant is most likely your best choice if you only have one missing tooth.
 But, if you have numerous teeth missing, getting implants can rapidly become unaffordable.
 If so, a bridge could be a better choice because it will restore your smile for a lot less money than a dental implant would.

 The choice ultimately boils down to what is best for your particular circumstance.